 As in: The AAs occupying the egg holder in your refrigerator.

 Use the original packaging.
 The best way to store batteries is in their original packaging in a drawer―not, contrary to popular belief, in the refrigerator, as condensation can cause damage.

 Secure loose batteries with a rubber band.
 Make sure all the positives point the same way, says Eric Schweitzer, technical program manager for the Association of Electrical and Medical Imaging Equipment Manufacturers, in Rosslyn, Virginia.
 If the terminals touch each other, the life of the batteries can be shortened.
 “And be sure to put them in a plastic bag so they don’t touch metal objects, like keys, which can cause electrical shorting,” he says.

 As in: The dog-eared Danielle Steel novels you don’t necessarily want to display but wouldn’t dare part with, either.

-The fix: Cardboard boxes are ideal for storing books.
+Cardboard boxes are the ideal storage solution.
 Plastic bins “trap moisture, causing paper to wrinkle and glue to weaken,” says Joshua Mann, a co-owner of B&B Rare Books, in New York City.
 Set books in boxes side by side, alternating them so one spine faces down and the next spine faces up.
 “Don’t stack books on top of each other.
 The covers and pages can warp,” says Mann.
-Wrap valuable books, like leather-bound ones, in Mylar sheets (from $20 for 25 sheets, bagsunlimited.com).
+Wrap valuable books, like leather-bound ones, in Mylar sheets (from $23 for 25 sheets, bagsunlimited.com).
 Then store the boxes in a closet free of temperature fluctuations.

 Condiments and Spices